hazardcook/dynamic-convex-pathfinding/README.md

 paths on one level of this tree before moving to the next.

-If a path finds that there is no convex between the current location it is checking and the next location, this actually means the algorithm is done!
-Since we ensure that all parts of the path connected before the current location are not blocked by any convexes, the next location will only be free of a blocking convex if the last iteration finally got the path around a convex that didn't lead to another collision.
+If a path finds that there is no convex between the current location it is checking and the next location, and the next location is the last location in the path, the algorithm is finished.
+Otherwise it can move on to the next segment and check for an intersecting convex.

 This algorithm is by no means perfect.
 It can explode if too high of a max iterations for visiting bodies is chosen.
+It will also fail if the iterations are too small.
 The path generally finds close to the shortest path possible, and does so quickly if tuned right.
 The default values I included worked well for me.
 It should also be noted that this algorithm works better when there are fewer convexes.
 The more space there is to work with the more likely it will be that the algorithm finishes quickly.
 If there are only tiny gaps between convexes and the actual shortest is an enormous winding beast then the algorithm will most likely fail after visiting the same bodies too many times.
 Trying to increase the number of times the algorithm can visit the same body will do the opposite: branch into so many paths no progress can be made by the computer.

 That said, I found this algorithm was able to find a path every frame during a 60 FPS simulation in a world filled with hundreds of random rectangles and circles moving around and bumping into each other, and the path